RuchnoyPulemyotKalashnikova16/Shimmer-of-Eternal-Night/sen-AAR(demo)-eng.md

 **2031**: The JSDF Android forces where located in Kyushu, Shikoku, part of Honshu, and the Ryukyu Islands took over all military bases in these regions.

-**2031**: A Chimera slave factory located in former Algeria rose in revolt, successfully driving off the UN peacekeeping mercenaries.
+**2031**: A Chimera slave factory located in former Algeria rose in revolt, Chimera workers successfully driving off the UN peacekeeping mercenaries.

 **2031**: According to data from the International Mercenary Organization, Chimeras who originally existed in Eastern Europe almost all absconded.

 **2031**: The First Siberian War was ended.
 On the postwar wasteland, some Chimeras set up shelters after escaping human control.
-Mako was elected as the Magistrate.
+Mako was elected as the Head Sheriff.

 **2032**:  The national power of Eastern Europe completely collapsed.
 Only NATO and Russian regular troops or mercenaries were left fighting in the area.